-At the same time I was allured deeper into my family’s history.
+At the same time I was drawn deeper into my family’s history.

-Born shortly after the Civil War, in a Guthrie County log cabin west of Monteith, Laura Jordan was already a fourth-generation Iowan, but the first born in the state of Iowa.
+Born shortly after the Civil War, in a Guthrie County log cabin west of Monteith, Laura Jordan was already a fourth-generation Iowan, but the first born in the state.
 When she grew up and became a country school teacher, Laura bought a gold watch so she could ring the school bell to call the children to class on time.

-In 1890, when she married Milton Sheridan “Sherd” Goff, Laura had to retire from teaching and no longer needed the gold watch.
-She traded it to her father for something she needed more–a cow.
+In 1890, when Laura married Milton Sheridan “Sherd” Goff, she had to retire from teaching.
+She no longer needed the gold watch so she traded it to her father for something she needed more–a cow.